Ziyixie123/W1-kickstartes-challenge/README.md

 A theater with the goal of less than 1000, around 35000 to 45000 or around more than 50000, has the biggest chance to be successful

-- What are some limitations of this dataset? you can find out the relations, but you cannot find out the causation between two data sets
+- What are some limitations of this dataset?
+In summary, we do understand that the goal and launch time can affect projects'success rate.
+The issue is that you can find out the relations, but you cannot find out the causation between two data sets

 - What are some other possible tables and/or graphs that we could create?
 tables: outcome_and_country, outcomes, and pledges